isomerpages/csc-knowledge/_ethos-issue-18/Supporting Job Growth and Worker Prosperity in a New Era of Automation.md

 <h6>NOTE</h6>

 <ol>
-<li class="small-text"> McKinsey Global Institute, “Jobs Lost, Jobs Gained: Workforce Transitions in a Time of Automation”, December 2017, <a href="https://www.mckinsey.com/~/media/mckinsey/featured insights/future of organizations/what the future of work will mean for jobs skills and wages/mgi jobs lost-jobs gained\_report\_december 2017.pdf">https://www.mckinsey.com/~/media/mckinsey/featured%20insights/future%20of%20organizations/what%20the%20future%20of%20work%20will%20mean%20for%20jobs%20skills%20and%20wages/mgi%20jobs%20lost-jobs%20gained\_report\_december%202017.pdf</a>.</li>
+<li class="small-text"> McKinsey Global Institute, “Jobs Lost, Jobs Gained: Workforce Transitions in a Time of Automation”, December 2017, <a href="https://www.mckinsey.com/~/media/mckinsey/featured%20insights/future%20of%20organizations/what%20the%20future%20of%20work%20will%20mean%20for%20jobs%20skills%20and%20wages/mgi%20jobs%20lost-jobs%20gained_report_december%202017.pdf">https://www.mckinsey.com/~/media/mckinsey/featured%20insights/future%20of%20organizations/what%20the%20future%20of%20work%20will%20mean%20for%20jobs%20skills%20and%20wages/mgi%20jobs%20lost-jobs%20gained_report_december%202017.pdf</a>.</li>
 </ol>